StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 * ``auth_enabled`` - True or false, defaults to <b>true</b>.
   <br/><br/>If enabled, this authenticates all requests made to StackStorm using
   the [StackStorm API Key](https://docs.stackstorm.com/authentication.html#api-keys) entered into your StackStorm Integration in your LogicMonitor portal.
-Set to false to make testing easier.
+Set this to false to make testing easier.
+If this is set to false, you can enter a dummy value into your StackStorm Integration's "StackStorm Api Key" field.
   > <b>WARNING:</b> We strongly recommend setting `auth_enabled` to <b>true</b> for production.

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please remember to tell